Korepi/korepi-docs/src/en/features/Teleport/chest-teleport.md

 author: Schvis
 ---

-## Chest Teleports will teleport the player to the nearest rendered chest location when the hotkey is pressed.
+## Chest Teleport will teleport the player to the nearest rendered chest location when the hotkey is pressed.

 > Note: Wait `>15s` between teleports for safety.